 The extended no-fun-no-dragons bio:

-Juliana was born in London, England, to a Brazilian mother and an English father, but moved to São Paulo, Brazil at the age of eight.
-She grew up bilingual and bicultural.
-She studied Social Science at the University of São Paulo for two years before moving to London to complete a degree in Contemporary Media Practice at the University of Westminster.
-Returning to Brazil, Juliana worked for a year as Cultural Assistant at the Cultura Inglesa language school.
-She then spent four years at the Fundação Getulio Vargas business school working for the Public Management and Citizenship Program, an initiative in partnership with the Ford Foundation that studied local government innovations in a variety of areas such as health, citizenship, and education.
+Juliana was born in London, England, to a Brazilian mother and an English father, but moved to São Paulo, Brazil at the age of eight, growing up bilingual and bicultural.
+They studied Social Science at the University of São Paulo for two years before moving to London to complete a degree in Contemporary Media Practice at the University of Westminster.
+Returning to Brazil, Juliana worked for a year as Cultural Assistant at the Cultura Inglesa language school, and then spent four years at the Fundação Getulio Vargas business school working for the Public Management and Citizenship Program, an initiative in partnership with the Ford Foundation that studied local government innovations in a variety of areas such as health, citizenship, and education.

-Since 2002, when her first child was born, Juliana has worked as an English-Portuguese translator.
-She has translated a number of art and travel books, besides academic articles and a wide range of other materials.
+Since 2002, Juliana has worked as a freelance English-Portuguese translator, translating art, photography, and travel books, besides countless academic articles and a wide range of other materials.

-In 2012, Juliana rekindled an old passion for writing, focusing on middle grade and young adult science fiction and fantasy.
-She is the author of the Blade Hunt Chronicles (Heart Blade – Woodbridge Press, February 2017 and Night Blade, November 2017), as well as a number of short stories.
+In 2012, they rekindled an old passion for writing, focusing on science fiction and fantasy.
+Juliana is the author of the Blade Hunt Chronicles YA series as well as a number of short stories.
 After moving to the USA in 2013, they now live in Connecticut with their husband, college-aged children, and dog.
 Alongside writing and translations, Juliana also works as a kids and teen assistant in their local library where they lead a group for young writers.

 Five weirdly random things about me:

 I began longsword lessons as research for my Blade Hunt series.
 I only meant to go for one session but ended up staying for over a year.
 Historical fencing is awesome! #HEMA

 I once met the Queen of Denmark, Margrethe II.
 She was very sweet.
 I have a photograph of teen me in a hideous 80s floral dress with mahoosive shoulder pads, standing between the Queen and her husband, Prince Henrik.